Robert A. McGowan

 Robert Anthony McGowan (May 22, 1901 – June 20, 1955) was an American screenwriter and film director.

 Biography

 Born in Denver, McGowan is best known as a junior director for the Our Gang short subjects film series from 1926 to 1930, and as the co-writer of the series during the Metro-Goldwyn-Mayer period from 1938 to 1944.
 McGowan was named for his uncle, Our Gang senior director Robert F. McGowan.
 Since both Robert McGowans worked on the series, Robert Anthony McGowan was usually credited as Anthony Mack.

-While McGowan directed a number of Our Gang entries in the late-1920s, his work is considered lesser than that of his uncle.
+McGowan directed a number of Our Gang entries in the late-1920s.
 He appears on-screen in the 1932 short Free Wheeling, in which he is socked by a boxing glove attached to the kids' makeshift taxi.

 Personal

 McGowan married Madeline Rosselle, the daughter of a choreographer, and had two children.
 His daughter Mickie McGowan (1938-2022) was a voice actor, casting agent, and ADR director.
 McGowan's personal memorabilia was destroyed.